-- capital improvement program, access management plan and new development on a regional - C. Provides goals, objectives and strategies to enhance an interconnected pedestrian network - D. Provides goals, objectives and strategies to implement infrastructure and initiatives to promote bicycling and other non-motorized transportation options? - E. Provides goals, objectives and strategies to implement public transit systems that are appropriate to the size, scale and need of your community? - F. Provides goals, policies and objectives that prioritize improvements and maintenance of
+- A. Establishes consistent policies that reflect and support the Master Plan, Zoning Ordinance, capital improvement program, access management plan and new development on a regional basis? - B. Coordinates and supports multi-jurisdictional land use and transportation planning along regional transportation corridors? - C. Provides goals, objectives and strategies to enhance an interconnected pedestrian network which serves the entire community? - D. Provides goals, objectives and strategies to implement infrastructure and initiatives to promote bicycling and other non-motorized transportation options? - E. Provides goals, objectives and strategies to implement public transit systems that are appropriate to the size, scale and need of your community? - F. Provides goals, policies and objectives that prioritize improvements and maintenance of existing roads rather than the construction of new roads? - G. Identifies where and when public funding will be necessary to implement context sensitive solutions to transportation issues?